 Blacktop is a large, thick biannual magazine showcasing the evolution of cities through black-and-white street photography and local people’s stories and experiences.
 This magazine strongly relies on photographs as storytelling, as they do not simply sum up with the articles, but rather aim at adding something more, showing details that would otherwise go unnoticed.

-While creating Blacktop I had to multitask, simultaneously being the editor (responsible for the magazine’s content), the art director (responsible for the organization of all the content, from articles to photographs), the picture editor and photographer (taking and editing all the images) and the designer (responsible for laying out the publication), as well as the person that collected all the interviews with people and wrote the articles.
+The creation of Blacktop implied developing strong multitasking skills, working as the editor (responsible for the magazine’s content), the art director (responsible for the organization of all the content, from articles to photographs), the picture editor and photographer, and the editorial designer (responsible for each and every layout design), as well as collecting all the interviews with people and writing the articles.

 Blacktop Magazine’s color palette is limited to the greyscale, as its minimal and clean layout, white backgrounds onto which a black thin typeface is printed, are designed to host dozens of black and white street photographs of the city.